saucelabs/sauce-docs/docs/dev/api/accounts.md

 <details><summary><span className="api get">GET</span> <code>/team-management/v1/teams/&#123;team_id&#125;/</code></summary>
 <p/>

 Returns the full profile of the specified team.
+The `ID` of the team is the only valid unique identifier.

 #### Parameters